Tiffany Cross: Career

-Cross has spent over 20 years working with media and politics, covering local, state, and federal campaigns and elections, as well as Washington D.C. politics.
+Cross spent several years working with media and politics, covering local, state, and federal campaigns and elections, as well as Washington, D.C. politics.
 Her first journalism job was as a reporter at an Atlanta radio station, and she later worked for CNN as an associate producer in the early 2000s.
-Cross was also the Washington, D.C., bureau chief for BET Networks and later became a resident fellow at the Harvard Kennedy School Institute of Politics.
-She has been a regular guest on MSNBC programs, most notably AM Joy, and in July 2020 she became one of the show's rotating guest hosts.
-Cross has also served as the managing editor of The Beat DC.
+In 2008, Cross became the Washington, D.C., bureau chief for BET Networks, though the network effectively disbanded their broadcast and digital news division by 2006. and later became a resident fellow at the Harvard Kennedy School Institute of Politics.
+She has been a regular guest on MSNBC programs, most notably AM Joy, and in July 2020 through August of that year she became one of the show's rotating guest hosts.
+Cross has also served as the managing editor of The Beat DC, a now defunct digital media outlet which she founded in 2016 and sole-operated.

-As of August, Cross, Jonathan Capehart and Zerlina Maxwell were being considered for the weekend slot by MSNBC.
-In December, Cross was named host of a new two-hour show on MSNBC, Cross Connection (often stylized as Crosstalk), replacing Reid's AM Joy Saturday slot, with Capehart taking the Sunday slot and Maxwell hosting her own show on NBC Peacock.
+In August 2020, Cross, Jonathan Capehart and Zerlina Maxwell were being considered for the weekend slot by MSNBC.
+In December, Cross was named host of a new two-hour show on MSNBC, Cross Connection (often stylized as Crosstalk), replacing Reid's AM Joy Saturday slot, with Capehart taking the Sunday slot and Maxwell hosting her own short-lived show on NBC Peacock.
+In self-furnished biographical material, Cross has erroneously claimed that her show averaged 4.6 million monthly views.
+As of October 29, 2022 (the last airing for which data are available) the program was watched by a total of 554,000 viewers (down 3% from the week prior, and down 136,000 viewers from two weeks prior on October 15, 2022).
+Cross has never cited a source for her claim.
+For comparison, in October 2020 the monthly views for the entire MSNBC network totalled 2.8 million, its second largest total audience in network history.

 In October 2022, Cross generated controversy over Miami Dolphins quarterback Tua Tagovailoa's recent concussions.
 During her October 8 broadcast, Cross said the Tagovailoa's treatment showed that white NFL coaches fail to protect "Black bodies."
-In fact, the Dolphins' head coach, Mike McDaniel, is biracial and Tagovailoa is of Samoan descent.
+In fact, the Dolphins' then head coach, Mike McDaniel, is biracial and Tagovailoa is of Samoan descent.

 On November 4, 2022, MSNBC informed her production staff that Cross's contract would not be renewed.
 Variety reported that "executives at the network [were] growing concerned about the anchor’s willingness to address statements made by cable-news hosts on other networks and indulging in commentary executives felt did not meet the standards of MSNBC or NBC News", while Black Enterprise linked the decision to Cross saying on a Comedy Central show just hours before that "Florida literally looks like the d--k of the country, so let's get rid of Florida" and "Let's castrate Florida".